 I’m studying the intersection of lucha libre and painting.
 I believe that both use similar techniques: illusion, allegory, farce, and sexual, political and religious imagery.
 There are many parallels between the two—the canvas, the narrative, etc.

 I had this idea, strange as it may sound, that lucha libre is a metaphor for painting, and I felt I had to see it through.
 It’s my job to connect these dots.
 Artists need to take risks and see where an idea can go, good bad or ugly.
 I tell my students all the time that they cannot play it safe.

 How is the Museo del Arte Popular involved?

 El Museo del Arte Popular is dedicated to works made by craftsmen from every part of Mexico.
 It’s truly an amazing place, and with the support of the director, Walther Boelsterly, I am allowed access, inside and out.
 I am looking for images of good and evil in the museum’s collection—narratives that parallel the good-versus-evil struggles in lucha libre.

 I’m also working with Israel, a.k.a.
 Starman—a luchador by night and an assistant to the director by day.
 He is my guide to all things lucha libre and has helped me meet some of the coolest wrestlers.

 Did you know beforehand that the museum employed a part-time luchador?

 No. When I first approached Walther about my project, he wasn’t sure the museum was the right place for me.
 But after many exchanges, he told me about Israel, and said that he could possibly help.
-I was thrilled beyond belief and it has been a match made in heaven.
+I was thrilled beyond belief and it has been a match made

 Will you be creating any lucha-themed works?